Language-Research-Technology/ldaca-website/content/news/posts/2024-OR-Crate-O/index.md

-Crate-O is a single page front-end web app developed using the Vue Javascript framework.
+Crate-O is a single-page front-end web app developed using the Vue Javascript framework.
 Vue app is built by composing and nesting modular structures called components.

-The main part Crate-o is the bundled in the CrateEditor component (highlighted in red) that allows a user to view, add, edit, and delete properties of an entity, add and delete entities, and navigate and browse all entities in the crate.
+The main part Crate-O is then bundled in the CrateEditor component (highlighted in red) that allows a user to view, add, edit and delete properties of an entity, add and delete entities, and navigate and browse all entities in the crate.

 The CrateEditor component is exported as EMAScript Module and can be imported into any Vue web app by adding Crate-O as dependency.

-The default main app (for showcasing) only runs in chrome-based browsers because it requires the `showDirectoryPicker` method from File System API to access (read/write) a directory on local machine.
-The feature is still experimental and only available in chrome-based browsers.
+The default main app (for showcasing) only runs in Chrome-based browsers because it requires the `showDirectoryPicker` method from File System API to access (read/write) a directory on a local machine.
+The feature is still experimental and only available in Chrome-based browsers.
 However, the CrateEditor component itself does not require that feature.